Shibsterr/FABLAB_Accounting/README.md

 - [x] Fix not showing image inside specificequipmentfragment (After picking a equipment from the specific list)
 - [ ] Abillity to add/plan events inside a calendar as an user / or assign tasks as a worker to another worker
 - [ ] Add certain screens if somethings missing (~~No Internet connection~~, No Equipment to show)
-- [ ] Fix login and register not allowing to hop between from a single button place (its one way)
+- [x] Fix login and register not allowing to hop between from a single button place (its one way) (bruh)
 - [ ] More checks for image,code,name for new equipment maker
 - [ ] Visually make it look nicer
 - [ ] New equipment image upload not working on newer phones (its something to due with permissions as WRITE_EXTERNAL_STORAGE)
 - [ ] Add a way to make it ask for camera permissions (Instead of asking it only on QR code scanner)
-- [ ] Figure out what Report,Tasks buttons do exactly (Task's right now open google calendar (its your own meant for workers))
+- [x] Figure out what Report,Tasks buttons do exactly (Task's right now open google calendar (its your own meant for workers))
+- [ ] Cut the users knees and add a dropdown list for station and room Nrs
 ## New Features to Add:

 - [x] Image upload to new equipment maker image gets added from the storage in firebase (added both)
 - [x] Description writer?
 In New Equipment maker (added)
 - [x] Max stock they choose In New Equipment maker (added crit,min,max)
+	- [ ] Add the stock page where the worker/admin can add or subtract x amount of stock.
+The buttons open a popup window where it happens.
+And it should probably update the stocks when the user adds it)
+    - [ ] Add checks that prevents the user from adding more then the max or going below the critical amount. and also prevent the user from inputing negative numbers
 - [x] Make the buttons auto adjust depending on screen size
 - [x] Add a forgot password button to login screen
 - [ ] Add certain screens if somethings missing (~~No Internet connection~~, No Equipment to show)